Purpose

 The snake carries complex symbolism in Western culture.
 In the Biblical story of Adam and Eve, it represents temptation and the fall of human beings.
 In literature and mythology, it embodies duality, both protector and trickster, danger and renewal, wisdom and deception.
 But in the Chinese zodiac, the snake symbolizes wisdom, abundance, and positivity.

-To avoid any negative associations, we discussed with Harry how to subtly incorporate the snake into the design.
+To avoid any negative associations, and discussed with Harry how to subtly incorporate the snake into the design.
 We kept it as minor elements, using soft, rounded lines to create a more welcoming feel.
 Additionally, traditional Chinese paper-cutting often decorates the snake's back with floral or geometric patterns, reinforcing its meaning as a symbol of good luck and prosperity.

 Booths and Characters